AgainPsychoX/picOOscilloscope/README.md

 	+ Would require more testing, at least more rotations etc., but also other devices - which we don't have any at the moment.
 	+ By the way, library could use more examples with touch along the way, like saving calibration settings to EEPROM, hand-writing with smart lines, maybe simple paint etc.
 	+ Macros could be used to provide options (dynamic deadband error limit and other valid-touch filtering parameters).
-+ Refactor code (especially UI) into more seprate files or even [private libraries](https://docs.platformio.org/en/latest/projectconf/sections/platformio/options/directory/lib_dir.html).
++ Consider refactoring some code (especially UI) into [private libraries](https://docs.platformio.org/en/latest/projectconf/sections/platformio/options/directory/lib_dir.html).
 This will allow [unit testing](https://docs.platformio.org/en/latest/advanced/unit-testing/index.html), could be useful for some UI elements (might require mocking TFT and some other things).
+Other way of unit testing is possible, but requires macros.
++ Unit tests :^)